Hong Kong's Embattled Leader Appeals for Calm

 Read more: A Brief History of Protest in Post-Handover Hong Kong

 The government says such an agreement is necessary to stop the former British colony from becoming a sanctuary for mainland criminals.
 It has also excluded political offenses from any potential pact.
-But many in this semi-autonomous enclave believe an extradition arrangement will simply be used to round up dissidents and activists on spurious criminal charges, such is the mistrust of Beijing.
+But many in this semi-autonomous enclave believe an extradition arrangement will simply be used to round up dissidents and activists on spurious criminal charges, such is the mistrust of the mainland.

 The massive marches and other demonstrations that rocked Hong Kong during the past three weeks prompted Lam to suspend a legislative amendment that would have paved the way for extradition to go ahead.